4.72 from 14 reviews

 Carrot Cake Bread is the ultimate Spring treat.

-Well, that and my famous banana bread recipe!
+Well, that and my famous banana bread recipe is always a great go-to quick bread!

 I know carrot cake is slotted as dessert quick bread but who says you can’t enjoy it for a breakfast or snack?!